 Friction can be defined as the force resisting the relative motion of fluid layers, solid surfaces and material elements sliding against each other.
 Friction can be classified into several categories:

 - Internal friction

 - Dry friction

 - Kinetic friction

 Static friction is a force that keeps an object at rest.
 Static friction definition can be written as:

-The friction experienced when individuals try to move a stationary object on a surface is Static friction, without actually triggering any relative motion between the body and the surface which it is on.
+The friction experienced when individuals try to move a stationary object on a surface, without actually triggering any relative motion between the body and the surface on which it is on.

 It can be explained as the force of friction which precisely balances the applied force for the duration of the stationary state of the body.

-Static frictional force is a self-regulating force. i.e., static friction will at all times be equivalent and opposite to the force applied.R is the reaction force because of the weight W. the external force is F and fr is the friction.
+The static frictional force is self-regulating, i.e. static friction will at all times be equivalent and opposite to the force applied.R is the reaction force because of the weight W. The external force is F, and fr is the friction.
 F = -fr when no motion takes place.

 - The maximum force of static friction is not dependent on the area of contact.